oracle/python-oracledb/doc/src/user_guide/vector_data_type.rst

 respectively.

-You can convert the vector data fetched from a connection to a Python list by using this :ref:`output type handler <outputtypehandlerlist>`.
+You can convert the vector data fetched from a connection to a Python list by using this :ref:`output type handler <vecoutputtypehandlerlist>`.
 For each vector column, the database will now return a Python list representation of each row's value.